Recommendations for Treating Grover's Disease

 switching to Nexcare Gentle Paper Tape solved the problem,

 though the new 1" dispenser is controversial -- look for an old 3/4" dispenser

 if possible, and don't buy a generic version of this tape).
-Recently
+In 2Q22, the

-backs of my thighs have become very bumpy and itchy, and I'm getting
+backs of my thighs became very bumpy and itchy, and I got

 mosquito-like bumps on my inner forearms.
+This has passed.
 At night, my head, neck, and

 The following is based on my research (especially the most useful Facebook